 - Travel light.
 The less you have to worry about, the better.

-- Call your airline for up to date flight information.
-WAA’s web site (www.waa.ca) and flight information phone line at 204-987-9780 are excellent sources of up to date information, with the updates made directly by the airlines.
+- Consult your airline for up to date flight information.
+WAA’s website is an excellent sources of up-to-date information, with the updates made directly by the airlines.
 The airlines have the most accurate information.
 If you’re not sure, call your airline.

 - Ensure you do not have any prohibited items in your carry-on baggage.
 See Transport Canada’s guidelines for carry-on baggage.